RunDevelopment/RunDevelopment.github.io/posts/2024-09-20 fast unorm/article.md

 So we can make $s$ as large as we want, we just have to increase $f$ and $a$ accordingly.

 We previously used the constants $f=527,a=23,s=6$, so we know that the constants $f=2108,a=92,s=8$ will also work.
-Luckily, these constants don't overflow `u16`, so we plug them directly into our code:
+Luckily, these constants don't overflow `u16`, so we can plug them directly into our code:

 ```rust
 fn u5_to_u8_ma8(x: u8) -> u8 {